stocnet/MoNAn/README.md

 ```

 The output of extractTraces indicates the correlation of statistics
-between subsequent draws from the chin in phase 3.
+between subsequent draws from the chain in phase 3.
 The plot should show
 data point randomly scattered around the target line, as shown below.
 If
 patterns in the traces are discernible, a higher thinning is needed.